1101712/lucid-dreaming-out-of-body-travel/README.md

 + The rest of the text was composed by me and is my intellectual propertyю
 + The idea how to add an onklick event to button was taken from [w3docs](3https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html)
 + The instruction how to creat zoom-effect to Hero image was taken from [special tutorium from CodeInstitute](https://www.youtube.com/watch?v=nAqcFCD7SD8&t=246s&ab_channel=MediaUploa)
++ The instruction how to creat README file was taken from CodeInstitute Educational materials.
+[CodeInstituteREADME template](https://github.com/Code-Institute-Solutions/readme-template), Codeinstitute README presentation and [markdownlivepreview](https://markdownlivepreview.com/).
 + This reference list would not be complete without mentioning the beginner resourses for front-end at [W3Schools](https://w3schools.com)
 + And extensive notes and tips hosted at the [Mozilla Foundation]